What is a savings account, and how does it work?

 • A savings account allows you to set money aside for short-term savings goals or an emergency fund.

-• Most savings accounts earn interest in exchange for giving your financial institution permission to use your money to loan to other people.
+• Most savings accounts earn interest in exchange for giving your financial institution permission to invest your money.

-• Savings accounts give you easy access to your money, but they also often have withdrawal limits and minimum balance requirements.
+• Savings accounts give you easy access to your money, but they also may have withdrawal limits and minimum balance requirements.

 What is a savings account used for?